awesomebrownies/morse-autoincorrect/JOURNAL.md

 };
 ```

-Then we need to actually detect button presses and classify them as dots or dashes (we will just continue polling the pin in loop() because I am lazy and do not want to use interrupts):
+Then we need to actually detect button presses and classify them as dots or dashes (we will just continue polling the pin in loop() because I (Vinson) am lazy and do not want to use interrupts):

 ```cpp
   if(down!=lastState){